The Robot Was Just the Beginning

 EPIX will broadcast the film, starting in April of 2015, in concert with the White House screening.
-In addition, a special short version of Underwater Dreams was broadcast, simultaneously in English and Spanish, on MSNBC and Telemundo (and mun2).
-The film will also travel to a series of conventions and events this year.
-A back-to-school initiative was just completed with NBC Learn.
+In addition, a special short version of Underwater Dreams was broadcast, simultaneously in English and Spanish, on MSNBC and Telemundo (and mun2), with events and initiatives in partnership with NBCUniversal/Comcast.
 In addition to visiting the White House, the Underwater Dreams team was honored at the 2014 Hispanic Heritage Awards (broadcast on PBS), along with Zoe Saldana and Pepe Aguilar.
 The film was also included in PBS’s “American Graduate” and was awarded a Latino De Hoy Award by the Los Angeles Times.

 Narrated by Michael Peña.
 Written and Directed by Mary Mazzio.
 Funded by the Bezos Family Foundation and the Laurie M. Tisch Illumination Fund, with additional support from Babson College, the Virginia G. Piper Charitable Trust and others.
 Executive Producers: Michael Peña, Laurie Tisch, Jackie Bezos, Mike Bezos, John H. Carlson, Hope Pascucci, Mike Pascucci, Jeb Bush, Jr., Stephanie Hunt, Hunter Hunt, Christine Vachon, Sanjay Rawal, and Sarah Lenti.